Mountain Home High School

 Other Announcements:

 Homework Club/Math Tutoring is up and running!
-Mr. McLean, Mrs. Dubois and/or Mrs. Miles will be in Room 31 from 3-4 PM, Mon-Thurs every week to help students get a little more support.
+Mr. McLean and Mrs. Dubois are in Room 31 from 3-4 PM, Mon-Thurs every week to help students get a little more support.
 Please utilize this awesome program.
 Note: transportation will not be provided.

 CANVAS information: